Yuki’s Vocalists

 千葉紗子.
 Born August 26, 1977

-Originally a part of Tiaraway along with Nanri Yuuka.
-Yuki has been writing and producing Saeko’s albums for several years, and is most well known for her most recent single (2004), Sayonara Solitia, the ending theme for Chrno Crusade which can also be heard on her album, ‘Everything’.
+Originally a part of Nansho along with Nanri Yuuka, she and Yuuka became a duo known as Tiaraway, active from 2003-2005.
+Yuki has been writing and producing Saeko’s albums for several years, and is most well known for her most recent single (2004), Sayonara Solitia, the ending theme for Chrono Crusade which can also be heard on her album, ‘Everything’.

 Official Site